Learning and training

 Members can access online training courses for free – written by union workers, for union workers.

-If there are no upcoming dates available, or if you would like to suggest new topics, please contact us to express an interest.
+You can only register onto the next upcoming course and these are currently delivered online through Google Meet.
+If there are no upcoming dates available, or if you would like to suggest new topics, please contact us.

 Our next course